 So, what are your heating options for a shepherd’s hut?
 Let’s take a look at the 4 best options.

 Best ways to heat a shepherd’s hut

-Most commonly, wood burning stoves are made from cast iron or steel and burn wood, logs and other fuel sources, such as pellets, peat bricks or biomass, to generate heat.
+Most commonly, wood burning stoves are made from cast iron or steel and burn wood and logs.
+Multifuel stoves can burn other fuel sources, such as pellets, peat bricks, biomass, and even coffee logs, to generate heat.
 And can they generate a tonne of heat let me tell you!